 - Easy to set up.
 You can check out this post on how to set up with SiteGround.
 Or just simply click here to get SiteGround right now.

 2. Figure out your brand

 Talking about brands, let me give you advise.
 It’s best to brand out your first blog.
 Why?
 Because your blog is, well, you personally.

 I can say, I get huge amounts of visitors when I look like a “real-deal” (aka professional blogger) when I decided on sticking to a 3 coloured theme, my readable typography (fonts/typefaces), a logo + banner and my own statement/quote.

 You don’t have to custom make your banners or logos like me.
 But if you do want to custom make your logos, I suggest making it free on LogoGarden.
-If you want someone else to make it for you, try asking in Facebook Groups or Fiverr.
-Fiverr has different talented graphic designers who can do your logo, banner or even both for you.

 It makes you and your blog look professional.
 It can change as the years go by when you’re a blogger but that’s ok!
 Change is good!